Non UK resident directors of UK companies - income tax and NIC obligations

 Why is reporting compliance for directors more problematic?

-The complexity, particularly in a group situation, is understanding the purpose of business visits to the UK, and whether the UK trip is in the capacity as director, or solely for some other purpose relating to their overseas employment.
-In the absence of clear information to the contrary, the assumption from HMRC will be the visit was in capacity as a UK director.
+Complexities arise in understanding the purpose of business visits to the UK, and whether the UK trip is in the capacity as director or for some other purpose relating to their overseas employment.
+In the absence of clear information to the contrary, HMRC will assume that the visit was in capacity as a UK director.

-Frequently used reporting relaxations for other Short Term Business Visitors (such as Appendix 4 (STBVA) and Appendix 8 (PAYE Special Arrangement for STBV)) do not apply to board directors.
+Reporting relaxations for other Short Term Business Visitors do not apply to board directors.
 If an NRD is a statutory director of a UK group company, they are an ‘office holder’ in that company and any UK duties (board meeting or wider director responsibilities) will trigger a PAYE liability.
-Therefore, even if an NRD usually attends UK board meetings remotely (by Zoom etc.) but comes to the UK for as little as one meeting a year, an obligation to operate PAYE and report for RTI (Real Time Information) purposes will arise.
+Even if an NRD usually attends UK board meetings remotely, but comes to the UK for as little as one meeting a year, an obligation to operate PAYE and report for RTI (Real Time Information) purposes will arise.
 There is also a very limited exception for “incidental duties”, but this is qualitative not quantitative, and any work in relation to the directorship will trigger PAYE obligations.

 When it comes to the operation of PAYE, the practical pay arrangements for the individual can be problematic.
 Where duties arise in the UK, HMRC disregards the fact that the individual may be paid for all group directorships from an overseas parent company; the PAYE obligations for those duties fall on the UK company.
 Details of overseas remuneration will be required to determine the amount on which PAYE needs to be operated, and strictly 100% in the absence of agreeing otherwise with HMRC, and it will also need to be agreed how the PAYE will be withheld from their overseas pay.